hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 uuid: 7ba0839a-0983-419a-b74e-43a75af31520
 ---

 Resumable downloads ([HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)) is one of my favorite new features in [Nuke 7](https://github.com/kean/Nuke/releases/tag/7.0).
-The idea is that if the image download fails or the request gets canceled and the image was partially loaded, the next request can resume where the previous one left off.
+The idea is that when the image download fails or gets canceled and the image was partially loaded, the next request can resume where the previous one left off.
 This sounds like a must-have feature, but most image loading frameworks don't support it.

 There are at least two ways to implement HTTP range requests using `URLSession`.
-The first one is to use `URLSessionDownloadTask` which has resumable downloads built-in, the second option is to use `URLSessionDataTask` and handle HTTP range requests manually.
+The first one is to use `URLSessionDownloadTask` which has resumable downloads built-in, the second is to use `URLSessionDataTask` and handle HTTP range requests manually.
 In this article I'm going to cover both.

 ## URLSession Download Tasks